parth428/backtracking-sudoku-solver/README.md

 This will output a completed board if a solution exists, displaying it in the GUI for easy viewing.

-## Dependencies

-The project relies on the following library:

-- **pygame**: `pygame` is a cross-platform set of Python modules designed for writing video games.
-It includes computer graphics and sound libraries to create engaging applications, making it ideal for creating interactive GUIs like the Sudoku game interface.
-For more information, refer to the [official `pygame` documentation](https://www.pygame.org/docs/).

-Make sure to install this dependency using `pip install pygame` if it is not included in your Python distribution.

 ## GUI Example
 <img src="https://github.com/user-attachments/assets/eef21af7-e350-44bd-b367-f16f052f1d09" width="300" alt="image">